 4. Large Calves Need Extra Features

 Speaking of large calves, you’ll need to look for boots that measure 16″ or more around.
 Boot with full side zippers and elastic panels also help.
-This Chelsea Sweater Knit Shaft Riding Boot ( above left) has what is called stretchy sweater panels at the back.
+This Chelsea Sweater Knit Shaft Riding Boot ( above left) has stretchy sweater panels at the back.
 It is chic but practical because of the added stretch all along the back of the calf.

 5. Skinny Calves Need Insets

 At the opposite end of the spectrum are women with skinny calves.
 Ladies, you need boots that measure 13 3/4″ or less around.
-Also, look for boots with elastic insets sewn into the shaft for a tighter fit.
+Also, look for boots with elastic inserts sewn into the shaft for a tighter fit.
 These Stitches Over the Knee Stretch Boots are a good example of that.

-6. Fringe and Colored Suede Boots are Trendy
+6. Colorful Suede Boots are Trendy

 7. Wedges Give You Height Without Hurt